 Google Search Partners FAQs

 Unfortunately, Google doesn’t publish a complete list of its search partners, so it is unknown exactly who is on the list (and how many there are).
 That said, we do know that Google’s search partners include popular search engines, shopping sites, and websites or apps that have a search functionality.
+This means your ads will appear on high-intent search pages outside of Google.com without full placement transparency.

 No. Google Search Partners is a campaign-level option so you cannot enable or disable it at the ad-group level.

 Ad impressions and clicks on Google search partner sites are counted in the same way as they are on Google’s search results page.
+An impression is recorded when your ad is shown on a partner search result, and a click is recorded when a user clicks the ad.

 Search Partners is only available for search and shopping campaign types.